vsoch/mkdocs-jekyll/_docs/getting-started.md

 Just for fun, here are all the types:

+{% include alert.html type="tldr" content="TLDR means too long, didn't read" %}
 {% include alert.html type="tip" content="This is a tip." %}
+{% include alert.html type="info" content="This is a piece of information, or you can use todo." %}
 {% include alert.html type="question" content="This is a question." %}
 {% include alert.html type="warning" content="This is a warning" %}
 {% include alert.html type="danger" content="This alerts danger!" %}